mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 ![stars](https://img.shields.io/github/stars/paypal/glamorous.svg?style=social&label=Star)
 ![npm](https://img.shields.io/npm/dm/glamorous.svg?)

-A clean way to apply styles to Material-UI components with glamorous It's just passing our component as a glamorous param.
+A clean way to apply styles to Material-UI components with glamorous is just passing our component as a glamorous param.
 We're going to take the [raised button example](/demos/buttons/#raised-buttons) from Material-UI documentation and use glamorous to style it:

 ```jsx
 import React from 'react';